dqj5182/CLIP_SNU_Course/README.md

 ### Zero-Shot Prediction

 The code below performs zero-shot prediction using CLIP, as shown in Appendix B in the paper.
 This example takes an image from the [CIFAR-100 dataset](https://www.cs.toronto.edu/~kriz/cifar.html), and predicts the most likely labels among the 100 textual labels from the dataset.
+Different from original paper, our approach takes multiple sentences as inputs rather than a single sentence.

 ```
 $ python tests/zero_shot_cifar.py